12 Best Free Business Email Accounts

 Based in Switzerland, a country with strict privacy laws, ProtonMail is an end-to-end encrypted email service designed with privacy and anonymity in mind.
 When setting up a ProtonMail account, you don't have to enter your real name, telephone number, or any other personal information.
 You simply pick a domain name, choose a secure password, and that's it.

 With a free ProtonMail account, you get 500 MB of storage space, one email address, and 150 messages per day.
 To increase these limits, you have to pay 5.00 € a month for a Plus account, 8.00 € a month for a Professional account, or 30.00 € a month for a Visionary account.
 Most small business owners will be fine with a Professional account.

-Cons: Limited email storage space, only 150 messages per day for free.
+- Only 150 messages per day for free

 Owned and operated by AOL, a division of Verizon, this email service dates to 1993, but the current version has very little in common with the original one.
 AOL Mail users today can send attachments up to 25 MB large, enjoy comprehensive spam and malware protection, and access their email messages via third-party email clients, such as Outlook and Mailbird.

 Until 2018, business owners could use a custom domain name with AOL Mail thanks to the AOL My eAddress program.
 Unfortunately, the program is now discontinued, and AOL Mail recommends that its users use Yahoo Small Business, one of its partner brands, instead.